Tailbone Pain – Coccydynia Treatment & Symptoms

 Coccydynia (aka Tailbone Pain)

 Your coccyx (tailbone) is the bottom tip of your spine.
-A number of muscles and ligaments attach to the coccyx, including your pelvic floor muscles.
+A number of muscles and ligaments attach to the coccyx, including your pelvic floor muscles and glute max, the bigger muscles that form the back of the buttock.

 Pain can occur for a number of reasons, such as a fall directly on your tailbone, fracture, childbirth, bad posture, prolonged sitting, or pelvic floor dysfunction.
 There are also nerves that run near the coccyx that may become irritated if the coccyx is misaligned.